 Here’s a newsflash that will either set you free or overwhelm you completely: Pinterest is never going to run out of ideas.
 And you can’t do them all.

 If your gingerbread houses always end in tears, just don’t do one this year.
 If you can’t sew your own fabric gift bags, get creative with what you have on hand for gift wrapping.

 Or choose three projects and give yourself a little grace (and a lot of humor) with them.
 A lopsided homemade wreath or burned cookies won’t ruin your holiday, but they will create a funny family memory.

 You should feel generous and content – not obligated – to give a gift.
 If all you do is exchange various forms of $25 with your siblings or cousins, be the one to speak up and suggest a name draw or a charity donation.
-If everyone loves this year, make it the new tradition.
+If everyone loves how gift giving goes this year, make it the new tradition.